Mar 05, 2018

 It all starts in the mind.

 Change starts in the mind.
-We all need to recognize that what we choose to do with our lives, what we choose to think about and its not just about about us, but us in the world because humanity is entangled.
+We all need to recognize that what we choose to do with our lives and what we choose to think about is not just about about us, but us in the world because humanity is entangled.
 Every thought we think has the power to impact every other human on the planet.